GISBlox/gisblox-services-sdk/README.md

 ```

+Check out the [Tests](/GISBlox.Services.SDK/GISBlox.Services.SDK.Tests) project for more detailed use cases.

 ## Postal codes API
 The postal codes API supports querying for both 4 digit and 6 digit postcal code records.
-Every endpoint in the ```Dutch Postal Codes``` sections of the [developer portal](https://services.gisblox.com/) are available in the SDK.
+Every endpoint in the ```Dutch Postal Codes``` sections of the [developer portal](https://services.gisblox.com/) is available in the SDK.

 ## Projection API
-The projection API currently reprojects WGS84 coordinates to Rijksdriehoeksstelsel (RDNew) locations and vice versa.
+The projection API reprojects WGS84 coordinates to Rijksdriehoeksstelsel (RDNew) locations and vice versa.

 ### Reproject WGS84 coordinate to RDNew point